mattelisi/RHUL-stats/docs/03-correlations.md

 partial_polychoric <- function(dX, dC, useML = TRUE) {
   # dX is a dataframe containing variables of interest
   # dC is a dataframe containing confounding variables that needs to be partialled out
+  # ML estimation is recommended, but may be slow with very large datasets
   combined_data <- cbind(dX, dC)
   combined_polychoric_matrix <- hetcor(combined_data,
                                        parallel=TRUE,